chrisant996/clink-fzf/README.md

 # How to install

-1. Copy the `fzf.lua` file into your Clink scripts directory.
+1. Copy the `fzf.lua` file into your Clink scripts directory (you can run `clink info` to find it, or see [Location of Lua Scripts](https://chrisant996.github.io/clink/clink.html#lua-scripts-location) in the Clink docs for more info).

 2. Either put `fzf.exe` in a directory listed in the system PATH environment variable, or run `clink set fzf.exe_location <put_full_exe_name_here>` to tell Clink where to find the FZF program.